christofmuc/JammerNetz/README.md

 Have a look inside that file in case you're interested in the required build commands.
 The build will take a few minutes, and produce both Debug and Release versions of Client and Server software, as well as a client installer in case you have InnoSetup installeed before kicking off.
 The installer executable is created as `<JammerNetzDir>\Builds\Client\jammernetz_setup.exe`

+## Building on macOS

+There are multiple ways to build on macOS, this is what we have tried and what worked. macOS Mojave 10.14.6 (18G4032) with /Library/Developer/CommandLineTools/SDKs/MacOSX10.14.sdk

+Prerequisities:

+    brew install tbb gtk+3 glew

+Please specify path to tbb when running CMake if default one does not work, other libs should be found automatically.

+    cd third_party/flatbuffers
+    cmake -S . -B LinuxBuilds -G "Unix Makefiles" cmake --build LinuxBuilds -- -j8
+    cd ../..
+    cmake -S . -B Builds/macOS -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release
+    cmake --build Builds/macOS -- -j8

+Known issues for those who might try building differently:

+ * Some libs might incorrectly add "-frameworks A B" to linker command, while "-frameworks A -frameworks B" would be correct.
+   We found that adding some libs with pkg-build results in such an error.
+Fortunately, these libs are not necessary on macOS.

 ### Building the server for Linux

 Most likely, you're not going to run your server on a Windows machine but prefer a Linux cloud machine located at some strategic position in the Internet.